jgraettinger/blog/event-streaming-like-1978.md

 ## It's 2021 and You Still Can't Have This

 The `balances` dictionary in our program is a really pesky bugger.
+I'll get into why later.
-Let's simplify for the moment and assume we don't need it: that each output of our program is a pure function of its input.
+For now let's simplify and assume we don't need it: that each output of our program is a pure function of its input.

-Then you can _sort of_ apply the Unix philosophy by wiring up AWS Kenesis or Kafka to pipe inputs and outputs of an AWS Lambda.
+Then you can _sort of_ apply the Unix philosophy by wiring up Kinesis or Kafka to pipe inputs and outputs of an AWS Lambda.
 I offer this approach because it's apparently
 [a real thing](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html)
 that